 - Running the Task Scheduler

-- Restoring back-up system files
+- Restoring backup system files

 - And even while changing UAC settings

-Its default settings is:
+Its default settings are:

 Notify me only when apps try to make changes to my computer

-Whenever the UAC Consent Prompt appears and asks for your permission, you may have noticed that it darkens the screen and temporarily turns off the Aero interface – and it itself appears without the transparency.
+Whenever the UAC Consent Prompt appears and asks for your permission, you may have noticed that it darkens the screen and temporarily turns off the Aero interface – and it appears without the transparency.
 This is called Secure Desktop and is a security feature in Windows.
 The credential prompt is presented when a standard user attempts to perform a task that requires a user’s administrative access token.

 The UAC elevation prompts are color-coded to be application-specific, enabling for immediate identification of an application’s potential security risk.

-Change User Account Control settings in Windows 8
+Change User Account Control (UAC) settings

 If you wish, you can change User Account Control settings in Windows 8.
 You can change its behavior and decide how often or when all, the UAC should notify you.